juicermv/GTA-GPS-Redux/README.md

-# GTA SA GPS Reudx
+# GTA SA GPS Redux

 This is a fork of the fixed GPS version by JuniorDjjr.
 It includes automatic navigation for mission markers.
 If you'd like to contribute, go ahead.